-Why might tropical disease affect African economic development?
+Why might geography affect African economic development?
 In approximately two pages (double-spaced), discuss three possible channels - including at least one historical channel.
+Which of these three channels do you think has been most influential?

 2. Child Health and Education